alex-greff/travis-cli-encryption-container/README.md

 # Travis CLI Encryption Container

-A simple npm script and docker container that allows for Travis CI file encryption to be done quickly.
+A simple bash script and docker container that allows for Travis CI file encryption to be done quickly and painlessly.

 ## Table of Contents
 * [Why this?](#why-this)